Our Services

 Helpful Resources

-Lansoprazole is a proton pump inhibitor that lowers stomach acid at its source to heal reflux and ease heartburn, and it works best when taken 30 to 60 minutes before breakfast while pairing with lifestyle changes.
+Lansoprazole is a proton pump inhibitor (PPI) that reduces stomach acid production at the source, helping heal acid reflux and relieve heartburn.
+For best results, take it 30 to 60 minutes before breakfast and combine it with lifestyle changes like avoiding trigger foods, eating smaller meals, and not lying down after eating.

 Let's break it down clearly and practically.